Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Introduction

 \section{Introduction}

-Pulsars are highly magnetized rotating dense and compact stars observed to have periodic radiation of pulses with the periodicity tied to its remarkably stable rotation.
-The slow-down in the rotation of a pulsar is influenced by two types of instabilities: glitches and timing noise \citep{D'alessandro96, Haskell_2015, zhou_erbil_glitch_review}.
+Pulsars are highly magnetised, rotating, dense, and compact stars observed to have periodic radiation of pulses with the periodicity tied to their remarkably stable rotation.
+The slowdown in the rotation of a pulsar is influenced by two types of instabilities: glitches and timing noise \citep{D'alessandro96, Haskell_2015, zhou_erbil_glitch_review}.
 Glitches are abrupt changes in the rotational frequency and spin-down rate of a pulsar, while timing noise is a stochastic wander in the spin parameters of pulsars.
-The occurrence of glitches, as well as their slow relaxations ranging from a few days to several years, reveal the presence of neutron superfluidity inside the inner crust of the neutron star.
-The most successful mechanism explaining glitches and their recoveries is based on the superfluid vortex pinning and creep model \citep{AndersonItoh1975, Alpar1984I, Alpar1984II}.
+The occurrence of glitches, as well as their slow relaxations, which range from a few days to several years, reveals the presence of neutron superfluidity within the inner crust of the neutron star.
+One of the most widely accepted mechanisms for explaining glitches and their recoveries is the superfluid vortex pinning and creep model \citep{AndersonItoh1975, Alpar1984I, Alpar1984II}.
 This model suggests that neutron superfluidity in the interior of the star leads to a differential rotation, storing a significant amount of angular momentum.
 When this angular momentum is released, the crust spins up, resulting in a glitch.
-Pulsar glitches thus provide valuable insights into the superfluid dynamics within the star \citep{zhou_erbil_glitch_review}.
+Pulsar glitches thus provide valuable insights into the superfluid dynamics within the star \citep{zhou_erbil_glitch_review, Liu2024}.

 The post-glitch recovery is the process in which the pulsar gradually relaxes back towards its original pre-glitch rotational state.
 According to the vortex creep model, this process is driven by the repinning of superfluid vortices to the crustal nuclei and the re-establishment of the equilibrium lag between the rotational rates of the superfluid interior and the crust.
-Hence, the vortex dynamics play a crucial role in determining the recovery behavior.
-The post-glitch relaxation typically involves the contribution of angular momentum transfer from the neutron star interior to the surface, seen as an exponential recovery followed by a linear decay in the spin-down rate.
-Occasionally, some inward movement of vortices may also play a role \citep{Akbal_2015} where crustquakes initiate glitches.
-The linear type of relaxation in time originates from the tangling or bending of the vortices in the non-linear creep regions \citep{Erbil_2023}.
-The post-glitch recovery can be utilized to probe the internal dynamics and structure of neutron stars \citep{Erbil_2022}.
+The specific timescale and form of the relaxation, whether exponential or linear, are determined by the distinct vortex dynamics at play.
+While the standard recovery reflects the transfer of angular momentum from the interior to the surface, deviations from this norm can indicate complex interactions, such as crustal events or non-linear creep regimes \citep{Akbal_2015, Erbil_2023}.
+Ultimately, the post-glitch recovery serves as a probe for the internal dynamics and structure of neutron stars \citep{Erbil_2022}.